data-cleaning/IW2024/01_production/exercises.md

 ### Exercise 1

+1. Read Paul Krugman's Column on the [Excel Depression](https://www.nytimes.com/2013/04/19/opinion/krugman-the-excel-depression.html).
-1. Google 'Excel Disasters' and convince yourself never to use spreadsheets for data _processing_.
+2. Google 'Excel Disasters' and convince yourself never to use spreadsheets for data _processing_.

 ### Exercise 2